What is BaaS (Backend-as-a-service)?

 BaaS Use Case: 1001 Dubai and Back4App BaaS platform

-1001 Dubai is an e-commerce startup helping supermarkets, pharmacies, and convenience stores to service their clients directly.
-The company offers an application and backend order management system for their customer’s internal use.
+1001 Dubai is an e-commerce startup that helps local supermarkets, pharmacies, and convenience stores serve their customers directly.
+The company provides both a mobile application and a backend order management system used internally by its clients.

 ?